 Pramod K. Varshney

-was born in Allahabad, India, on July 1, 1952.
+was born in Allahabad, India, in 1952.
 He received the B.S. degree

 in electrical engineering and computer science (with highest honors), and

 the M.S. and Ph.D. degrees in electrical engineering from the University of

 Illinois at Urbana-Champaign in 1972, 1974, and 1976 respectively.

 assistantships at the University of Illinois.
 Since 1976 he has been with

 Syracuse University, Syracuse, NY where he is currently a Distinguished

 Professor of Electrical Engineering and Computer Science and the Director

 of CASE: Center for Advanced Systems and Engineering.
 He served as the